Digital Apprenticeship Program

-- Submit your application.
-You will be contacted if your application is successful.
+- Submit your application only at the provided link.
+We'll contact you if your application is successful.

 - Attend an interview.
-If your interview is successful we will invite you to stage 3.
+If your interview is successful we'll invite you to stage 3.

 - Meet with participating agencies.
-At this stage you will get to select a preference for which agency you would prefer to go to.
+At this stage you'll get to nominate which agencies you'd prefer to go to.

 If you're not successful at a particular stage, we'll let you know by email and give you feedback as soon as possible.

 At the end of this process we'll do our best to match you with an agency that you prefer and that has roles available to suit your skills.

 The process usually takes around 4 months from the time applications close.Back to top